- Security device works out-of-the-box with limitless tracking

 - Orange to supply Sherlock with worldwide seamless connectivity

-Sherlock, an Internet of Things (IoT), bicycle security startup based in Turin, Italy, has signed a deal with Orange Business Services to support its global business with IoT connectivity and a management portal over the next three years.
+Sherlock, an Internet of Things (IoT), bicycle security startup based in Turin, Italy, has signed a deal with Orange Business to support its global business with IoT connectivity and a management portal over the next three years.

 Sherlock will use Orange embedded SIM cards in its invisible IoT anti-theft solution for bicycles, which is currently being rolled out in Europe and North America.
 The aftermarket solution incorporates a small anti-theft device, which is designed to be hidden into the handlebars of any bicycle, and a mobile app.
 The device integrates a GPS module for localization, a GPRS module for Internet connectivity and low-energy Bluetooth.
 It comes with two years of network connectivity included in the purchase price.